cozuya/secret-hitler/README.md

 navigate to: http://localhost:8080

 You'll most likely need a browser extension such as Chrome's openMultiLogin to have multiple sessions on the same browser.
 No, incognito will not work.
+Also it will be very helpful to make all of the "quickdefault" accounts with the default password so that you can log in to an account in one click.

 ## Running in production mode

 I'll leave you to figure that out.
-SH.IO is currently a $20/month digitalocean box using nginx, lets encrypt, and PM2.
+SH.IO is currently a $20/month ubuntu linux box using nginx, lets encrypt, PM2, and hosted on Digitalocean.

 ## Statistics